Crown-Commercial-Service/ReportMI-service-manual/doc/adr/0015-use-lambda-for-file-ingest-and-data-validation.md

 in theory, to infinitely scale the file ingest and validation parts of the service and only pay for what is actually needed.

-Each of the main cloud providers has their own implentation of a Serverless hosting option including Azure Functions, Google Cloud Functions and AWS Lambda.
+Each of the main cloud providers has their own implementation of a serverless hosting option including Azure Functions, Google Cloud Functions and AWS Lambda.

 ## Decision